 1. Remember that basketball is for enjoyment

-Remember that basketballers play for fun and enjoyment and that winning is only part of their motivation.
-Always make sure that participants are made to feel welcome whenever they attend for training or a match.
+Remember that basketballers play for fun and improvement and that winning is only part of their motivation.
+Always make sure that participants are made to feel welcome whenever they attend for training or a game.

 Never ridicule players for making mistakes or losing a competition.
 See errors or losses as an opportunity to learn in a constructive way.
 Comment in a way that is positive and designed to create interest, involvement and development.